 Tell a Story

-According to Walton, the story of our home starts when we look around at our surrounds.
+According to Walton, the story of our home starts when we look around at our surroundings.
 "There is a reason we choose to live in a city, on the coast, or in the countryside," she says.
 "Something draws us to this area.
 We should honor and celebrate that decision."
 Of course, Walton reiterates that this doesn't mean we have to create a theme in our interiors, rather we can weave some of the exteriors inside.

 "Perhaps we take our color palette cues from the surrounding flora and fauna," she says.
 "Or choose materials that are in keeping with what we see on a daily basis.
 In the city, this might be the use of more industrial materials, whereas in coastal areas we might choose bleached timbers or raw stone.
 I am a great believer in living in harmony with our environment, and this is the start of the process."